SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 Step 5: ERP integration

 For SAP ERP customers, this is the critical step.
-Configure the integration with S/4HANA or ECC for:
+You’re configuring the integration with S/4HANA or ECC for real-time pricing and ATP (available-to-promise) inventory, customer master data synchronisation, order replication (commerce to ERP), and credit checks and payment term management.

 The SAP BTP Integration Suite handles the middleware layer.
-Standard integration content packs accelerate the most common flows.
+Standard integration content packs speed up the most common flows considerably.
+But don’t assume “standard” means “zero configuration.”
+There’s always mapping work to do.

 Step 6: Payment and shipping

 Integrate your payment gateway (Stripe, Adyen, PayPal, or others) and configure shipping providers.
-Commerce Cloud supports multiple payment and delivery modes per country — essential for multi-market operations.
+Commerce Cloud supports multiple payment and delivery modes per country, which matters when you’re running multi-market operations.

 Tax engine integration (Vertex, Avalara) handles tax calculation across jurisdictions.
-This is especially important for US multi-state operations and EU cross-border commerce.
+Especially important for US multi-state operations and EU cross-border commerce.
+Get this wrong and you’ll hear from your finance team.
+Quickly.

 Step 7: Content creation

-Populate your storefront with content: product descriptions, images, category pages, landing pages, and marketing banners.
-Commerce Cloud’s CMS (SmartEdit) provides a visual page editor for marketing teams.
+Populate your storefront with actual content: product descriptions, images, category pages, landing pages, marketing banners.
+Commerce Cloud’s CMS (SmartEdit) gives marketing teams a visual page editor they can actually work with.

-Use ImpEx scripts or Hot Folders for bulk product data loading.
-Manual entry through the Backoffice works for smaller catalogues.
+For bulk product data loading, use ImpEx scripts or Hot Folders.
+Manual entry through the Backoffice works fine for smaller catalogues.

 Step 8: Testing